-One advantage clay pots provide is a wider top allowing the water to drain better.
+One advantage of clay pots is that they provide a wider top, allowing the water to drain better.

-When repotting, which is not often move up to a pot the next size up.
-Remember to transplant with care.
+When repotting, which is not often moved up to a pot the next size up, remember to transplant with care.
 Hoyas do not like their root system disturbed.

 Yes, rooting a Hoya cutting in water is a great way to keep track of and enjoy the rooting process.

-The best time to propagate Hoyas is when they are actively growing during the spring or summer seasons.
+The best time to propagate Hoya vines is when they grow actively during spring or summer.

-For the best results, take 4″-6″ inch cuttings with two leaves from healthy, actively growing Hoyas.
+For the best results, take 4″-6″ inch cuttings with two leaves and nodes from healthy, actively growing Hoyas.
 Plants in active growth will produce roots faster than cuttings taken during the winter.

 - Place the cutting in a glass filled with distilled water.